 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your BA in History online at SNHU include:

-The BA in History from SNHU is an excellent stepping stone to graduate studies in education, history, law and related fields, and it prepares graduates for a wide variety of career options, such as teaching and research.
+The BA in History from SNHU is an excellent stepping stone to graduate studies in education, history, law and related fields, and it prepares graduates for a wide variety of career options where research, analysis and communication skills are valued.

 According to the U.S. Bureau of Labor Statistics, professionals with a bachelor’s degree in history qualify for entry-level historian positions at museums, historical associations or other small organizations.
 However, most bachelor’s degree holders usually work in business, communications, education, journalism, law or publishing.
-Roles include analyst, campaign worker, communications specialist, editor, intelligence agent, journalist, lobbyist, political scientist, teacher or researcher.
+Potential roles include:

 Pursuing SNHU’s online history degree ensures you'll receive a broad foundation in U.S. history and western civilization.
 Courses are taught by instructors with professional credentials and a passion for history.